 Mostly because of lower marriage rates, the first marriage divorce rate has declined significantly in Arlington Heights since the 1990s.
 But in other areas, such as second marriage divorces, the marriage dissolution rate has either held steady or increased.
 Typically, subsequent divorces are much more complex than initial divorces.

-The divorce attorneys near Arlington Heights at Delaney Heckman break down these complexities.
+The divorce attorneys near Arlington Heights at Andrea Heckman Law break down these complexities.
 As outlined below, we take these matters one step at a time.
 That straightforward approach usually makes the attorney-client partnership much more effective.

 The Prairie State, like most other jurisdictions, has a residency requirement.
 At least one spouse must have lived in the state for at least 90 days.
 Before 2016, there was a two-year waiting period.
 But this law is no more.
 Now, the maximum waiting period is six months, and it only applies in some situations.

 Serving the petition is sometimes equally as complex.
 That is especially true if, as is often the case, one spouse has abandoned the marriage and moved on.
 Personal service is not always possible in these situations.
 Therefore, service by publication or posting might be available.
 A few Cook County judges also allow service via social media, like Facebook.
 But that method is not widely available, at least not yet.

 About two weeks after the petition is filed, the judge normally holds a temporary hearing.
 At this brief hearing, the judge makes important decisions about parenting time divisions, spousal support, and other such matters.
 Therefore, having a divorce attorney near Arlington Heights on your side is critical.